-A board certified surgeon administers a local anesthetic and then inserts a temporary catheter through a needle or small incision into the intrathecal space around your spinal cord.
+A board-certified surgeon administers a local anesthetic and then inserts a temporary catheter through a needle or small incision into the intrathecal space around your spinal cord.
 This catheter is connected to a temporary pump that you will use for a several-day trial period.
 If it effectively decreases your pain, you may be ready for the permanent system.

 While you are still under anesthesia, your surgeon implants the pump under the skin, usually in the abdomen (per the bottom illustration).
-He then connects the catheter to the pump.
+He or she then connects the catheter to the pump.
 The pump’s battery lasts three to five years, although you can have a new pump implanted.